catkin/catkin_tools/docs/verbs/catkin_build.rst

 -------------

 At the end of each build, a brief build summary is printed to guarantee that anomalies aren't missed.
-This summary displays the total runtime, the number of successful jobs, the number of jobs which produced warnings, and the number of jobs which weren't attempted due to failed dependencies.
+This summary displays the total run-time, the number of successful jobs, the number of jobs which produced warnings, and the number of jobs which weren't attempted due to failed dependencies.

 .. code-block:: none